National Day 2023, 2024 and 2025

 Austria National Day is an annual public holiday on 26 October that celebrates the return of Austria to independence after World War II.

-In 1938, Hitler had manipulated Austria into annexing with Germany.
-This was known as the Anschluss and marked the beginning of the effects of the Nazi Holocaust (persecution of the Jews) on Austria.
+In 1938, Hitler had manipulated Austria into being annexed by Germany.
+This was known as the Anschluss and marked the beginning of the effects of the Nazi Holocaust (persecution of the Jews) in Austria.
 Austria was occupied by Nazi troops for nearly seven years, until the end of the war.

 The National Day holiday was first celebrated in 1965, ten years after the signing of the Austrian State Treaty.
 Austria celebrates with memorial ceremonies across the country.
 The Federal President attends Mass, government officials lay wreaths at the Tomb of the Unknown Soldier and concerts are held.
 Also, new recruits of the Austrian Armed Service are sworn in.

 Patriotism and pride are very important on this day and flags are present everywhere.
 To encourage the understanding of the history of Austria, museums are free to enter on this day.

 |2021||26 Oct||Tue||National Day|

 |2020||26 Oct||Mon||National Day|